MicrosoftDocs/WSL/WSL/troubleshooting.md

 AllowInboundRules               : False
 ```

-==AllowInboundRules: False means that no inbound Firewall rules will be applied.==
+<mark>AllowInboundRules: False means that no inbound Firewall rules will be applied.</mark>

 **3. A user goes through the Windows Security setting apps and checks the control for "Blocks all incoming connections, including those in the list of allowed apps."**